dmitriyshub/ocp-kdump/docs/SERIAL_CONSOLE_README.md

-# Configure Serial Console to Troubleshoot KDUMP Issues
+# Configure Serial Console for KDUMP Issues Troubleshooting

 Enabling the serial console (e.g. `ttyS0`) for kdump troubleshooting lets you capture kernel messages and kdump output even if the graphical interface is unresponsive.
 It ensures that diagnostic information is accessible during a crash, which is important for remote debugging and analyzing the cause of the failure.